Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/24/readme.md

 Dialogue 1.

 > **Student A:** Hey!
 You look kind of nervous.
 How are you?
-> **Student B:** Oh, I�m okay� just a bit stressed.
-I had a presentation today that almost didn�t come to fruition because I was so jittery.
-But after all the efforts I've put into stuff, I managed to pull it together, so I�m doing all right�even if I feel a bit exhausted.
+> **Student B:** Oh, I’m okay… just a bit stressed.
+I had a presentation today that almost didn’t come to fruition because I was so jittery.
+But after all the efforts I've put into stuff, I managed to pull it together, so I’m doing all right—even if I feel a bit exhausted.
 How about you?
-> **Student A:** I�m alive and kicking, thanks!
-My week�s been busy too, but so far so good.
+> **Student A:** I’m alive and kicking, thanks!
+My week’s been busy too, but so far so good.

 Dialogue 2.
 Two friends are talking after one of them recently moved to a new house.
-At first, the friend says they�re fine, but with encouragement, they open up.
+At first, the friend says they’re fine, but with encouragement, they open up.

-> Student A: So, how�s the new house?
+> Student A: So, how’s the new house?
-> Student B: It�s fine.
-The rooms are big, and there�s a lovely kitchen with plenty of natural light.
+> Student B: It’s fine.
+The rooms are big, and there’s a lovely kitchen with plenty of natural light.
 But honestly, the move has been a stressful process.
-I�m still unpacking and trying to settle in.
+I’m still unpacking and trying to settle in.
-> Student A: That sounds rough at first, but I�m sure things will come to fruition soon.
+> Student A: That sounds rough at first, but I’m sure things will come to fruition soon.
 Did you manage to set up your garden like you planned?
 > Student B: Actually, yes!
 I even started a small herb garden, and it feels like a little victory.
-It�s making me feel more at home, and I�m hopeful that with time, I�ll be in a better state overall�even if the first week was challenging.
+It’s making me feel more at home, and I’m hopeful that with time, I’ll be in a better state overall—even if the first week was challenging.

 Dialogue 3.
 One student has had a recent disagreement with another friend, and they seem quiet.
 Their friend notices and checks in.

-> Student A: Hey, you�ve been really quiet today.
+> Student A: Hey, you’ve been really quiet today.
 Everything okay?
-> Student B: Yeah, I�m fine.
+> Student B: Yeah, I’m fine.
 > Student A: Really?
 You seem off.
 Is it because you fell out with someone recently?
 > Student B: Well, yes.
-I had a disagreement with a close friend, and it�s been pretty stressful.
-I felt so disappointed�almost like all the efforts I�ve put into our friendship were wasted.
-I�m still processing it, but I�m grateful for a few honest conversations that might help us patch things up.
+I had a disagreement with a close friend, and it’s been pretty stressful.
+I felt so disappointed—almost like all the efforts I’ve put into our friendship were wasted.
+I’m still processing it, but I’m grateful for a few honest conversations that might help us patch things up.
 > Student A: I understand.
-It�s hard when emotions run high.
-Just remember, I�m here if you want to talk or need some support.
+It’s hard when emotions run high.
+Just remember, I’m here if you want to talk or need some support.

 Dialogue 4.
 Juicy gossip

 > Student A: Did you hear the latest about Karen in accounting?
-She just got promoted to manager, but�
+She just got promoted to manager, but…
-> Student B: �but rumor has it that her promotion wasn�t entirely by merit.
-Apparently, she�s been quite bossy and has been trash talking some colleagues behind their backs.
+> Student B: …but rumor has it that her promotion wasn’t entirely by merit.
+Apparently, she’s been quite bossy and has been trash talking some colleagues behind their backs.
 Some people even say her style is harsh, which has made a few of them jealous.
-> Student A: Wow, that�s wild!
+> Student A: Wow, that’s wild!
 It seems like office politics can be as gossipy as any high school drama.

 Dialogue 5.
 Juicy gossip.

-> Student A: So, my friend just got a new neighbor who moved in next door, and no one knows anything about�
+> Student A: So, my friend just got a new neighbor who moved in next door, and no one knows anything about…
-> Student B: �about who they really are.
+> Student B: …about who they really are.
 I heard some neighbors whisper that the newcomer might have recently split up with someone and now lives apart from each other.
-There�s even talk of a scandalous past�some are saying it�s all just trash talking, but others are quite curious.
+There’s even talk of a scandalous past—some are saying it’s all just trash talking, but others are quite curious.
-> Student A: That�s definitely intriguing.
-It�ll be interesting to see if more details emerge or if it just remains a mystery.
+> Student A: That’s definitely intriguing.
+It’ll be interesting to see if more details emerge or if it just remains a mystery.